core-wg/resource-directory/draft-ietf-core-resource-directory.md

     Endpoints that register with a con that contains a path component need to carefully consider the rules of relative URI resolution.
-    Typically, links submitted by such an endpoint are of the `path-noscheme` form.
+    Typically, links submitted by such an endpoint are of the `path-noscheme` (starts with a a path not preceded by a slash, precisely defined in {{RFC3986}} Section 3.3) form.

   extra-attrs :=
   : Additional registration attributes (optional).
 The endpoint can pass any